Software Compatibility Testing: Types, How to Perform It & Best Tools

 What is software compatibility testing?

-Software compatibility testing ensures software works seamlessly across various devices, operating systems, and platforms, delivering a smooth user experience.
+Software compatibility testing ensures software works across various devices, operating systems, and platforms.
 It involves testing on different hardware and software configurations, including operating systems, browsers, and mobile devices, to identify issues like bugs or conflicts.

 This process is vital for backwards compatibility testing, ensuring the software performs well on older platforms while meeting the needs of a diverse user base.
-Neglecting compatibility testing can result in poor performance, user dissatisfaction, lost revenue, and reputational damage, making it a crucial step in software development.
+Neglecting compatibility testing can result in poor performance, user dissatisfaction, lost revenue, and reputational damage.

 You'll want to lean heavily on schemas and design-by-contract upfront to cut compatibility issues by nearly half.
 For this, you should throw those automated e2e tests into your CI/CD for every critical config, not just the obvious ones.